ditto000/asteroidsGA/README.md

 * [NodeJS](https://nodejs.org/)
 * [p5.js](https://p5js.org) (Javascript library used for graphics)

-## Acknowledgement
+## Acknowledgements

 Thanks to [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) for inspiration and tutorials for this project.
-Specifically, the following playlist on [Genetic Algorithms](https://youtu.be/9zfeTw-uFCw) and for [this Flappy Bird Neuroevolution tutorial](https://youtu.be/c6y21FkaUqw)
+Specifically, the following playlist on [Genetic Algorithms](https://youtu.be/9zfeTw-uFCw) and for [this Flappy Bird Neuroevolution tutorial](https://youtu.be/c6y21FkaUqw).